garethcmurphy/unstructured_metadata/PITCHME.md

 - more extensive
 - less predictable
 - "unknown unknowns"
-- units need to be included

 ---

-### Existing tools
+### Why not use existing tools?

 - performance and flexibility issues
 - SQL database technology aging
-- nosql offers more opportunities for unstructured data
+- NoSQL offers more opportunities for unstructured data

 ---
 ### Metadata at ESS

-- Scientific data is complex
+- Metadata is complex
 - Not always predictable what is important
 - Keep all data and make it easy to search for important features?
 - Most scientific data is unFAIR